-Skupski & Koolhof reach first Wimbledon final
+Wimbledon title would be 'holy grail' - GB's Skupski

 With the roof closed on Court One, a cheer echoed around the arena as the pair brought up two match points and Koolhof sealed it at the first time of asking with a thumping ace.

-Their opponents in the final Zeballos and Granollers have reached the final by beating German 10th seeds Tim Puetz and Kevin Krawietz, who knocked out Britain's Jamie Murray and Michael Venus in the quarter-finals.
+Their opponents in the final, Zeballos and Granollers, reached the final by beating German 10th seeds Tim Puetz and Kevin Krawietz, who knocked out Britain's Jamie Murray and Michael Venus in the quarter-finals.

 - Live scores, results and order of play